ResetXPDR/MSFS_AutoFPS/README.md

     - Avoid rapid view changes or fast panning, especially initially while scenery loads, as this may trigger unnecessary reductions.
     - Cannot be enabled simultaneously with Auto Target FPS; the most recent selection takes precedence, with a dialog shown.
     - If VRAM+ limiting is active, Base Extra seeking is cancelled and may reset completely if severe.
+  - Start Max option for TLOD Extra
+    - Available for all automation modes supporting TLOD Extra, defaulting to disabled.
+    - When enabled, starts with maximum TLOD Extra instead of beginning at minimum and ramping upward.
+    - Replaces the initial 30-second FPS timer with a normal settle event, reducing startup settle time at the cost of potentially incomplete initial stabilisation.
+    - Due to the aggressive nature of this feature, initial performance may be sub-optimal and the final achievable TLOD Extra may be lower than when the feature is disabled.
   - TLOD Top
     - FPS Sensitivity and Tolerance modes:
       - TLOD Top Max – Maximum TLOD the automation algorithm may use.
 (Range: TLOD Base Min+10 to 1000)